tinjamin/tinjamin.github.io/content/2024-09-14-ND-evening.md

 and getting very little done, you realize that work is always going to be there---so you have to choose.

 Do you work?
-Or do you call it day?
+Or do you call it a day?

 The work is always going to be there, but the day is not.
 Time flows, day goes.
 But work?
 Work always stays.